Ultimate Guide to Oxalis Triangularis Plant Care at Home

 False shamrock can thrive in acidic to neutral potting mix.

 Any rich, prepackaged, well-draining indoor plant potting mix will work well.
-To mix your own, combine one part potting soil with one part sand, peat, or perlite.
+I like to make my own soil mix at home (which is a fun and cost-effective project) by combining one part of potting soil with one part of sand, peat, or perlite.
+This provides excellent drainage, moisture retention, and aeration, as well as providing a stable base for the plant to grow.

 Light Preferences

-Oxalis triangularis can thrive in a variety of light conditions, ranging from direct sunlight to partial shade.
-It will fare best, however, in a location that receives plenty of filtered bright or medium sunlight.
+My Oxalis triangularis has grown happily in various light conditions, ranging from direct sunlight to partial shade.
+It will fare best, in my experience, in a location that receives plenty of filtered bright or medium sunlight.

-Direct sunlight in the morning is best, so place yours in an east-facing window, if possible.
-If your windows are more north-facing, then place directly in front of the window to maximize light.
+I find that direct sunlight in the morning is best, ideally near an east-facing window, if possible.
+If your windows are more north-facing, then place them directly in front of the window to maximize light.

-To encourage even growth, rotate the pot 90 degrees once a week during the growing season.
+To encourage even growth, I rotate the pot 90 degrees weekly during the growing season.

-False shamrocks prefer temperatures between 65ยฐF and 85ยฐF.
-Do not expose the plant to temperatures below 60ยฐF.
+My False shamrocks prefer temperatures between 65°F and 85°F. Do not expose the plant to temperatures below 60°F.

 For ideal temperature and humidity conditions, try not to position your plant too close to any HVAC vents, drafty windows, or exterior doors.